puppybits/protobuf-objc/README.md

 * added pre-compiled binaries for protoc and protoc-gen-obj
 * added universal binary
+* added ARC support for generated models
+* added NSCoding and NSCopying to store directly to disk or keychain
 * compiled with maverick

 Add the ProtocolBuffers.framework to your project.
 The library will work for iOS Simulator and iOS 7.0 on iPhone 4,4s,5,5s.